SAP/luigi/docs/luigi-container-api.md

 }
 meta -->

-# Luigi Container and Luigi Container Light API
+# Luigi Container API

-This document outlines the parameters provided by the Luigi Container and Luigi Container Light.
+This document outlines the parameters provided by the Luigi Container.
-The difference between Luigi Container and Luigi Container Light is that the light variant will not use the shadow DOM for rendering.

 ## API Reference